Year 3 (Ruby Class)

 PE

 Children will have a PE session every week and will need to wear their PE kits into school on their PE day.
-Details of which items are required for PE can be found in the home-school communication books.
-Ruby Class PE is on Thursdays.
+Details of which items are required for PE can be found in our Uniform Policy.
+Information on your child’s PE day is sent out at the start of the academic year.

 School Day

 The school gate opens at 8:30am.
-Children arriving will go straight into class to begin early morning activities.
+Children arriving will go straight into class to begin well-being welcome activities.
 Please ensure your child is in school by 8.45am, after which point the school gate will be closed and your child will be marked as 'late' in the register.

 Lunch